 The Foundation accepts letters of inquiry from organizations in the continental United States.

 Yes, the Foundation recognizes that a school’s physical environment needs to be conducive to delivering a high-quality academic program.
+The Foundation prioritizes the construction or renovation of science labs/classrooms in K-8 charter and parochial schools.
 However, the Foundation does not support the purchase of computer or other technology equipment.